-Comprehensive Support and Improvement (CSI), Targeted Support and Improvement (TSI) and Receivership schools will continue to receive intensive training and support in the implementation of the Data Wise process for continuous improvement during the 2023-24 school year.
+• Comprehensive Support and Improvement (CSI), Targeted Support and Improvement (TSI) and Receivership schools will continue to implement the Data Wise process for continuous improvement during the 2024-25 school year.
 RCSD educators will continue to engage in collaborative data inquiry and utilize Data Wise practices to improve instruction and promote continuous growth.